hurricanemark/text-transpose-speech/README.md

 # Text-to-Speech App

+You can impress someone of your coding prowess with this app which requires very little code.
 A client web application developed with Parcel (a development build server).
+Note, a client app infers that you don not need a server to run.
+Parcel is a development/build management server.

-The speech pattern should resemble how the speech synthesizer used by the physicist Steven Hawkins would sound.
+The speech pattern of this app should resemble how the speech synthesizer used by the physicist Stephen Hawking would sound.

 Ref: [parcel](https://parceljs.org/getting-started/webapp/)